IEP

 to measure compliance with IDEA, comprehensive and ongoing support

-is important to teachers and others who are responsible for implementing
+is important for teachers and others who are responsible for implementing

 the IEP.